Holašovice – from Ghost Village to World Fame

 Museum house in Holasovice

 You can easily get to Holašovice from České Budějovice.
 There’s a direct bus line from the main bus station in České Budějovice.
 It takes about half an hour.
-You can check here for buses.
+Check here for the bus schedule.
 As a destination type in Holašovice/Jankov.

 a green patch with three village houses; Holasovice